 Here’s another new instrument I finished a while ago.
 This modified tape loop player was commissioned for Herman Kolgen, an award winning multimedia artist based in Montreal.
 This device was an adaption from the previous version (and the version before that) with some tweaks and new controls added for Herman.
 This version has the addition of an internal feedback loop.
 With the feedback switch and feedback volume controls you can record evolving loops of electronic feedback onto the tape.
 As with the previous versions, you can still record from an external source or microphone and control the direction and speed of the tape for lots of lo fidelity analog fun.
 More pictures, audio and full details when I get them online!

 Here’s a couple pictures of an an instrument I finished recently, the Noise Cube.
 It was commissioned for Seth Rozanoff, and consists of one of my Atari-Noise Boards.
 I expanded the original design with some tweaks in the controls and the addition of touch controls.
 It also looks great in the dark.
 I will upload a full page with more info & sounds as soon as I can.

-An image received from Ricky Graham, who just received a batch of my Atari-Noise Boards.
-I hear he will be using them in his Musical Interaction Design class next semester at Stevens Institute of Technology.
+A picture received from Ricky Graham, who just received a batch of my Atari-Noise Boards.
+He will be using them in his Musical Interaction Design class next semester at Stevens Institute of Technology.

 Version 1.2 of my Atari-Noise Boards are for sale on the ‘kits’ page (even though the info & images have not been updated!).
 This version has a few tweaks and additional controls.
 New designs will be available in the future & I have been looking into creating synth housing kits to go with them.